 - (a) MOTION.
-A motion for a temporary restraining order must include: - (1) "Temporary Restraining Order" in the title, - (2) a precise and verified description of the conduct and the persons subject to restraint, - (3) a precise and verified explanation of the amount and form of the required security, - (4) a supporting legal memorandum, and - (5) a proposed order. - (b) LEGAL MEMORANDUM.
+A motion for a temporary restraining order must include: - (1) "Temporary Restraining Order" in the title; - (2) specific facts supported by a verified complaint, an affidavit, or other evidence demonstrating an entitlement to relief; - (2)(3) a precise and verified description of the conduct and the persons subject to restraint; - (3)(4) a precise and verified explanation of the amount and form of the required security. - (4)(5) a supporting legal memorandum, and - (5)(6) a proposed order. - (b) LEGAL MEMORANDUM.
 The legal memorandum must establish: - (1) the likelihood that the movant ultimately will prevail on the merits of the claim, - (2) the irreparable nature of the threatened injury and the reason that notice is impractical, - (3) the harm that might result absent a restraining order, and - (4) the nature and extent of any public interest affected. - (c) SERVICE.
-Immediately after the order resolving the motion, the movant, even if unsuccessful, must serve on the party the movant sought to restrain: - (1) the summons; - (2) the complaint;
+Immediately after the order resolving the motion, the movant, even if unsuccessful, must serve on the party the movant sought to restrain: - (1) the summons;

-- (3) the temporary restraining order or the bond or both, if issued; - (4) each motion, brief, affidavit, exhibit, proposed order, or other paper submitted to support the motion for the temporary restraining order; - (5) each additional paper the moving party will submit to support converting the temporary restraining order into a preliminary injunction; and - (6) a notice of any hearing.
+- (2) the complaint; - (3) the temporary restraining order or the bond or both, if issued; - (4) each motion, brief, affidavit, exhibit, proposed order, or other paper submitted to support the motion for the temporary restraining order; - (5) each additional paper the moving party will submit to support converting the temporary restraining order into a preliminary injunction; and - (6) a notice of any hearing.